drjordy66/Finding-Bias-in-Data/README.md

 ### Goal

-The goal of this assignment is to explore the concept of 'bias' through data on Wikipedia articles - specifically, articles on political figures from a variety of countries.
+The goal of this project is to explore the concept of 'bias' through data on Wikipedia articles - specifically, articles on political figures from a variety of countries.

 To do this, we will combine a dataset of Wikipedia articles with a dataset of country populations.
 An intermediary step will be taken with the Wikipedia articles dataset using ORES (_see Relevant API documentation_) to append an article quality prediction.